COMPARISON OF LOTUS HYDROGEN PLASMA COMBI BOILERS VS

 Air Source Heat Pumps that operate near the sea are particularly prone to corrosion and perforation of their metal components due to the level of sea salt that condenses in the air.
 Their economic lifespan tends to drop to less than half of what it should be.

-Heat Pumps begin to enter defrost mode after temperatures drop below 7 degrees Celsius, and their Coefficient of Performance (COP) decreases as the temperature falls.
-In contrast, the Lotus Hydrogen Plasma Combi Boiler operates at the same performance level at any ambient temperature.
-Additionally, the difficulty in sourcing spare parts for many brands of heat pumps, especially low-quality products, limits the sustainability of these products.
+Heat Pumps begin to enter defrost mode after temperatures drop below 7 °C, and their Coefficient of Performance (COP) decreases as the temperature falls.
+In contrast, the Lotus Hydrogen Plasma Combi Boiler operates at the same performance level at any outside air temperature, it doesn't matter whether it's minus 50 °C or plus 50 °C.

 Another significant detail is that heat pumps are generally used for heating purposes.
 They cannot be used for cooling with underfloor heating or radiators.
 To create both hot and cold environments, fan coil units must be used, which can lead to additional costs, noise pollution, air breeze, and increased circulation of pathogens and allergens within the space.